| || |

 The library is extremely proud to have served the information needs of Whittier's people for over a century.
 With the hope for a new library on the horizon, and the integration of developing technology and resources, we look forward to the challenge of the approaching millenium.

 Connecting people to knowledge, to ideas, and to one another.

 Whittier Public Library will provide facilities for the 21st century where people of all ages and backgrounds will find a welcoming environment, outstanding collection, access to the latest technology, and services that are in keeping with the Library's tradition of excellence.

-The Library Board of Trustees has established Rules of Conduct so that Library users and staff have a clean, pleasant and safe environment.
+The Library Board of Trustees has established a Standard of Behavior and other policies so that Library users and staff have a clean, pleasant and safe environment.
 We need your cooperation to reach this goal.
-Click here to view complete rules of conduct for the library.

 Library Board of Trustees

 - Lynne Mook - Chair

 - Eileen Bigelow -Vice Chair